 Who attends Summer Intensive Studies?

-The College-level program is open to adults and students at least 19 years old who have completed a minimum of one year of college.
-Students receive intensive training in art and design, which helps them develop their skills and better focus their academic and professional goals.
-Many students also attend the college-level program as a complement to their full time degree programs, and to build the skills and portfolios necessary for admission to graduate programs.
+The college-level program is open to adults and students at least 19 years old who have completed a minimum of one year of college.
+Students receive intensive training in art and design, which helps them develop their skills and define their academic and professional goals.
+Many students attend the college-level program to complement full-time degree programs and to build the skills and portfolios necessary for admission to graduate programs.

 When should I apply?

-Registration begins on November 27, 2012, and will continue until all seats in the courses have been filled.
-Because the courses are filled on a first-come first-served basis, we recommend that you register early.
+Registration begins on November 19, 2013, and continues until all seats in the courses have been filled.
+Because courses are filled on a first-come, first-served basis, we recommend that you register early.

 What should I do if the class I want to take is already full?

-Courses that are full are listed online as 'Closed For Registration'.
-We maintain a limited wait-list for each course.
-You may complete the wait list request form here.
+Courses that are full are listed online as "Closed for Registration."
+We maintain a limited waiting list for each course.
+You can complete the waiting list request form here.

 How will I know if I've been accepted?

-You will receive a confirmation letter from Parsons SPACE (Summer, Pre-College Academy, Continuing Education) within two weeks of completing your registration.
+You will receive a confirmation letter by email from Parsons SPACE (Summer, Pre-College Academy, Continuing Education) within two weeks of completing your registration.

 When do I attend class?